When to Seek Medical Care

 - Respiratory distress characterized by drooling, shortness of breath, rapid shallow breathing, very ill-looking appearance, upright posturing with tendency to lean forward, and stridor (high-pitched sound when breathing in)

 Epiglottitis is a medical emergency.
-Someone who is suspected of having epiglottitis should be taken to the hospital.
+Someone who is suspected of having epiglottitis should be taken to the hospital immediately.
+Try to keep the person as calm and comfortable as possible.
 Make no attempt at home to inspect the throat of a person suspected of having epiglottitis.
-This can cause the windpipe and surrounding tissues to close and an irregular heart beat, which can lead to respiratory arrest (stopping of breathing) and death.
+This can cause the windpipe and surrounding tissues to close and an irregular heart beat, which can lead to respiratory and/or cardiac arrest (stopping of breathing and/or heart) and death.

 Exams and Tests